 Working with children, professionally and as a volunteer, became a big part of my life in the summer of 1966, when I supervised a church recreational center on Germantown Avenue in Philadelphia.
-The church and its grounds was sandwiched between the territories of two street gangs.
-There were probably as many as forty kids between 8 and 16, both male and female, who spent all or part of their days on our playground and in our recreation room, seven days a week, from nine in the morning until nine at night.
+The church and its grounds were sandwiched between the territories of two street gangs.
+There were probably as many as forty kids between 8 and 16, both male and female, who spent all or part of their summer on our playground and in our recreation room, seven days a week, from nine in the morning until nine at night.
 It was a rare hour of the day when there were less than ten kids hanging out, usually up-close and personal with me.

 I was twenty, at the time, and had completed my sophomore year in college.
 The objective I had been given by the pastor of the Germantown Church of the Brethren, was to give the kids a safe place to come, keep gang recruiters off the property, and teach the kids what I could.
 I was successful in meeting the first two expectations, but with respect to the third, the kids taught me far more than I could have ever taught them.

 After two years in the Army, followed by my junior and senior years of college, my first job was as a juvenile probation officer working with kids and families under the supervision of the Juvenile Court.
 In that role I was successful, with the help of a highly committed boss and eight supportive judges, in developing a plan to reorganize the probation department into five regional offices strategically placed throughout the community.
 The program was known as the Field Services Division and it placed probation officers in the neighborhoods where their probationers lived and strove to recreate the same kind of environment I had known on Germantown Avenue, eight years earlier.
 I managed that operation from 1974 through the first quarter of 1979.